FrontEndFoxes/curriculum/workshop/mini3.md

 }
 ```

-Now, our mobile app can call the `launchMode` Particle Function which will call the internal `launchMode` function, passing in a string telling which mode we want to use to dictate the LED flash style.
+Now, our mobile app can call the `launchMode` Particle Function which will call the internal `launchMode` function, passing in a string indicating which mode we want to use to control the LED flash style.

 Go ahead and save, verify, then flash this code to your device.
 The LED should return to white.